APRAPY conversion

 @@\mathrm{APY}@@ (Annual Percentage Yield) is the rate of compound interest for one year.
 If interests is given in each period, with @@N@@ periods for one year, then for each period the @@\frac{\mathrm{APR}}{N}@@ interest is added to the total amount, and so interests also generate interest in next periods.

-By example, for a number of periods @@N = 5@@, a simple interest for the year @@\mathrm{APR} = 10\%@@ and an initial amount @@A_0 = 1000\unicode{8364}@@.
+For example, for a number of periods @@N = 5@@, a simple interest for the year @@\mathrm{APR} = 10\%@@ and an initial amount @@A_0 = 1000\unicode{8364}@@.

 The rate for each period is @@\frac{\mathrm{APR}}{N} = \frac{10}{5}\% = 2\% = 0.02@@.